 The AHRC-funded Midlands4Cities Doctoral Training Partnership (M4C) brings together eight leading universities across the Midlands to support the professional and personal development of the next generation of arts and humanities doctoral researchers.
 M4C is a collaboration between the University of Birmingham, Birmingham City University, University of Warwick, Coventry University, University of Leicester, De Montfort University, Nottingham Trent University and The University of Nottingham.

-M4C is awarding up to 80 doctoral studentships UK/EU applicants for 2019 through an open competition and 11 Collaborative Doctoral Awards (CDA) through a linked competition with a range of partner organisations in the cultural, creative and heritage sector.
+M4C is awarding up to 94 doctoral studentships UK/EU applicants for 2020 through an open competition and 15 Collaborative Doctoral Awards (CDA) through a linked competition and access to a range of partner organisations in the cultural, creative and heritage sector.

-For full details of eligibility, funding, research supervision areas and CDA projects, and for dates of our November application writing workshops, please visit our website or contact firstname.lastname@example.org
+For full details of eligibility, funding, research supervision areas and CDA projects, and for dates of our November application writing workshops, please visit the M4C website or contact firstname.lastname@example.org

 University Alliance Doctoral Training Alliance

 The Doctoral Training Alliance (DTA), developed by a group of Alliance universities that includes Nottingham Trent University, builds on our research strengths and industry-focused ethos.
 The training will produce independent, highly employable researchers with knowledge, expertise and skills in strategically important research areas.
 It is the largest multi-partner and only nationwide initiative of its kind.

 Six new projects will be funded at Nottingham Trent University and will explore areas including preventing infections in an ageing population, hypoxia in neurodegenerative diseases and an investigation into social media use and addiction.

 Professor Carl Brown, Head of Nottingham Trent University’s Doctoral School, said: “The university is excited to be part of this innovative programme.
 We look forward supporting and developing the PhD fellows that we recruit across all three key disciplinary areas.